MOQ, Sampling, and Lead Time: What to Expect from a Low MOQ Golf Apparel Factory in China

 Triangle diagram explaining the trade-off between lower MOQ, faster lead time and lower cost in golf apparel manufacturing.

-• Lock branding method early (heat transfer / embroidery / patch)
+• Lock branding method early (heat transfer, embroidery, patch)

-• Align measurement standards and tolerance expectations
+• Align measurement standards and tolerances

-• Confirm what “lead time” counts from (PP approval + materials locked is the safest start point)
+• Confirm what lead time counts from (PP approval + materials locked is the safest start point)

 • Define QC checkpoints before bulk (in-line + final)

-For a deeper production risk checklist, Quality Control Checklist for Custom Golf Apparel Orders in China pairs well with this page.
+For a deeper risk checklist, Quality Control Checklist for Custom Golf Apparel Orders in China pairs well with this page.

 Qiandao Apparel Factory production line for golf apparel with BSCI, ISO9001 and GRS certification icons.